maticnetwork/whitepaper/README.md

 ### Decentralized Exchange (DEX) {#dex}

-Matic has all characteristics which one exchange platform should have — faster and cheaper trades.
-Matic will enable protocols for decentralized exchange and enables trustless, reliable and easy crypto trades.
-The decentralized exchanges are the future for digital assets and provides better security and solvency instead of centralized exchanges.
+Matic has all characteristics which an exchange platform should have — faster and cheaper trades.
+Matic will provide support for decentralized exchanges and enable trust-less, reliable and easy crypto trades.
+The decentralized exchange are the future for digital assets and provides better security and solvency instead of centralized exchanges.

 As Matic doesn’t have the burden of gas like Ethereum chain, it would be pretty easy to do the atomic swaps like BTC <> ETH or any other blockchain assets.

 ### Lending & Credit Scoring platform {#lcsp}

-The Matic Network will enable merchants to assess the creditworthiness of connected users via their transaction history.
+The Matic Network will enable platforms for merchants to assess the creditworthiness of connected users via their transaction history.
 This enables merchants to lend tokens to users on the network when transacting with users that do not have sufficient funds.
 This will use Dharma protocol to provide tokenized debt to users.

 ### Identity {#identity}

 Users need a utilitarian yet user-friendly interface where MetaMask or web3 enabled browsers are not required.
 They don’t need to think or understand how Ethereum works under the hood.

 Decentralized apps need a way to sign transactions, but that must happen without submitting private keys on each DApp on web browsers or mobile apps.
-We believe user must have control over their private keys without worrying about the security.
+We believe users must have control over their private keys without worrying about the security.
 Matic will solve that with an Open-Identity system and will deliver a seamless experience to our users.

 This system will also provide a way to auto-approve certain kind of transactions depending upon the criteria chose by the users.
 This will drive Matic’s recurring payments.